 Urinary Tract Infections

-Urinary tract infections (UTIs) are bacterial infections of any of the components of the urinary system.
+Urinary tract infections, or UTIs, are bacterial infections of any of the parts of your urinary system.
 Infections in the bladder and urethra are most common.
-They are easily treatable and cause few long-term effects.
-However, if left untreated, these infections could spread to the kidneys and lead to kidney failure.
-A kidney infection is also known as pyelonephritis.
+They are generally easily treatable and have few, if any, long-term consequences.
+However, if left untreated, these infections can spread to the kidneys and lead to kidney failure.

 Maintaining an active, health-conscious lifestyle is the best thing you can do to ensure your kidneys stay healthy.
 This includes: